Polylepis Forest Birding Trip at Yanacocha Lake and Machupicchu 3d/2n

 - Cave Paintings

-It is a pedestrian access (trekking) begins at the Huayoccari farmhouse, walking about 05 hours.
-It is a natural attraction, has unique characteristics, because the bottom of the lagoon is black, due to the presence of black ticna and that makes to reflected in its waters.
+It is a pedestrian access (trekking) that begins at the Huayoccari farmhouse, walking about 05 hours.
+This natural attraction, has unique characteristics, because the bottom of the lagoon is black, due to the presence of black ticna and that makes to reflected in its waters.
 The lagoon is surrounded by the spectacular forest of Polylepis and a pleasant area for camping.

 This place is one of the most wildness places to look for endemic species of birds for Polylepis forest like: hummingbirds, finchs, seedeaters, tanagers, grosbeaks, thrushes, pigeons, doves, tyrans, flycatchers, cotingas; ovenbirds, like canasteros, spinetails, some Wood pecker among others.

 Day 1: Cusco - Yanacocha Lagoon